TAJWAR99/Xl-Github/README.md

 ## 🧾 CLI Usage

-Go to the project directory and run these command lines.
+After configuring the project and installing all the dependencies, Go to the project directory and run these command lines.
 One handles local files and the other handles the google sheet.

 **▶️ Local Excel File Integration**